avafinger/showmyarm/README.md

 Instructions to Install
 -----------------------

-1. Installation on your ARM board
+1. Installation on your ARM board (Daemon)

     a. **showmyarm32** is the application service to run on your board with **32 bit OS**

+       Run on the board: sudo ./showmyarm32 -port 8888 -board "Name of the board you want to show"

     b. **showmyarm64** is the application service to run on your board with **64 bit OS**

+       Run on the board: sudo ./showmyarm64 -port 8888 -board "Name of the board you want to show"

+Preliminary Test: missing some UDP packages

 2. Installation on your PC running Windows (Host PC)